rebeccaokine/rebeccaokine/README.md

 I care about building systems that are both secure and inclusive.
 For me, that looks like:

 - Teaching what I learn with clarity, not jargon
-- Supporting mission-driven orgs with secure infrastructure
+- Supporting mission-driven organisations with secure infrastructure
 - Creating space for women and underrepresented folks in security
 - Building systems that are safe, inclusive, and resilient
 - Staying curious, intentional, and open to feedback